Riot control: Psychological Effects on Police Officers

-6 January Riots
+January 6 United States Capitol Riots

-On the 6th, January 2021, protestors stormed the Capitol Building in Washington D.C.
-In the process, they beat, trampled and sprayed police officers with chemicals, overwhelmed the police, and almost killed numerous police officers who attempted to stop them from entering the Capitol.
-In response to this event, members of the Capitol Police and Metropolitan Police Department suffered from PTSD, anxiety, and depression.
+On January 6, 2021, protestors stormed the Capitol Building in Washington D.C. in the United States.
+In the process, they beat, trampled and sprayed police officers with chemicals, overwhelmed the police, and harmed or threatened numerous police officers who attempted to stop them from entering the Capitol.
+As a result of this event, members of the Capitol Police and Metropolitan Police Department suffered from PTSD, anxiety, and depression.
 Police Officers Bobby Tabron and DeDivine K. Carter of the Metropolitan Police Department filed a lawsuit against former President, Donald J. Trump - stating that by inciting the mob, Donald Trump caused them "severe injuries" and great "emotional distress."
 Both officers claimed to suffer from recurrent dreams and thoughts of the attack on the Capitol Building.
 Beyond this lawsuit, multiple police officers who responded to the Capitol committed suicide in the following months: